 "You have nothing to prove to anybody.”
 Maya Angelou

 "Self-care is not an indulgence."
+"Compassion is the basis of morality."

 You also need time alone with your true inner self.
 When you make time in your day and week to fill your cup — with a morning or evening ritual, doing the things you love, and small acts of self-care — then your cup will be overflowing with love, joy, creativity and inspiration.
 People often only see the symptoms and not the first seeds of the compulsory thought.
 It cannot be resolved using the thinking brain.